Lom Pangar Dam

 The Lom Pangar Dam is an embankment dam with a center gravity dam section currently under construction on the Lom River about 88 km north of Bertoua in the East Region of Cameroon.
 It is located about 4 km downstream of the Lom River's confluence with the Pangar River and about 13 km upstream of where the Lom joins the Sanaga River.
-The purpose of the dam is to produce hydroelectric power and to regulate water flows along the Sanaga River.
+The dam's purpose is to produce hydroelectric power and regulate water flows along the Sanaga River.
 It is potentially part of a larger dam cascade on the Sanaga.

 Funding and development

 The African Development Bank issued a US$71.1 million loan for the project in November 2011.
-The World Bank also approved a US$132 million loan March 2012 and the President of Cameroon, Paul Biya, laid the foundation stone for the dam on 3 August 2012.
+The World Bank also approved a US$132 million loan in March 2012, and the President of Cameroon, Paul Biya, laid the foundation stone for the dam on 3 August 2012.
 The European Investment Bank approved a US$39 million loan in October of the same year.
 China International Water & Electric Corporation is constructing the dam and power plant.
 A coffer dam to divert the river around the dam foundation was completed in July 2013.
 The project was completed in 2017.